24 hour contact: 01707 666297

 - Pain with use of hoof testers at the point of frog on the foot

-- A diagnosis is based on the clinical signs usually
+- A laminitis diagnosis is usually based on the clinical signs being displayed

 - X-rays may be taken if there is concern that the pedal bone has sunk or rotated, or if the animal is not improving despite appropriate therapy